-The Anheuser-Busch Grant's Farm is a popular summer attraction in St. Louis, featuring the famed Clydesdale horses, but it's also a great place to go in the fall for a little Halloween fun.
+The Anheuser-Busch Grant's Farm is a popular summer attraction in St. Louis known for its famed Clydesdale horses, but it's also a great place to go in the fall for a little Halloween fun.
 On select nights in October each year, Grant's Farm hosts a family-friendly Halloween event complete with food, music, games, costumes, and plenty of holiday activities.
 Get into the Halloween spirit with themed shows and rides through Deer Park at this one-of-a-kind celebration.

-After the tram ride, you can walk around and see more of the animals.
-If you're looking for a good place to hang out and enjoy the evening, head over to the Bauernhof.
-That's where you'll find a DJ playing music, a variety of food for sale, and free samples of Anheuser-Busch beers for those 21 and older.
+After the tram ride, walk around and see more of the animals.
+If you're looking for a good place to hang out and enjoy the evening, head over to the Bauernhof Courtyard where you'll find a DJ playing music, a variety of food for sale, and free samples of Anheuser-Busch beers for those 21 and older.
 The Grant's Farm Halloween celebration also has plenty of fun for the kids including goat feeding, carousel rides, pumpkin decorating, and a variety of holiday-themed shows.

-More Halloween Fun
+More Halloween Fun Nearby